 The American Osteopathic Board of Internal Medicine administers primary and subspecialty certification exams, as well as Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty certification in Geriatric Medicine.

-1. In order to take the Geriatric Medicine Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed an AOA-recognized fellowship program in geriatric medicine.
+1. In order to take the Geriatric Medicine Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed an ACGME Accredited or AOA-recognized fellowship program in geriatric medicine.

 2. The Geriatric Medicine Written Exam is offered in August.
-The application period for the Written Exam opens in mid-March.
+The application period for the Written Exam opens in mid-February.

 Become Board Certified